 Whether you’re spending $250 or $100,000, you want to know that your influencer marketing spending isn’t coming back empty.
 In other words, you want to know that you’re getting a positive return on investment.
 And you do this by identifying and tracking various key performance indicators (KPIs).

-Every brand and campaign is going to find different KPIs valuable, so your team will have to determine which metrics matter most.
+Every brand and campaign like influencer marketing campaigns are going to find different KPIs valuable, so your team will have to determine which metrics matter most.

 For example, are you most concerned about getting impressions and exposure?